UAE Ambassador attends Hungarian President's meeting with Arab Ambassadors' Council | www.lokmattimes.com

 UAE Ambassador attends Hungarian President's meeting with Arab Ambassadors' Council

-Budapest [UAE], June 26 (ANI/WAM): Saud Hamad Al Shamsi, UAE Ambassador to Hungary, participated in the meeting of Hungarian ...
+Budapest [Hungary], June 27 (ANI/WAM): Saud Hamad Al Shamsi, UAE Ambassador to Hungary, participated in the meeting of Hungarian ...

-Budapest [UAE], June 26 (ANI/WAM): Saud Hamad Al Shamsi, UAE Ambassador to Hungary, participated in the meeting of Hungarian President Katalin Novak with the Arab ambassadors accredited to her country, which focused on strengthening cooperation and expanding relations between Arab nations and Hungary.
+Budapest [Hungary], June 27 (ANI/WAM): Saud Hamad Al Shamsi, UAE Ambassador to Hungary, participated in the meeting of Hungarian President Katalin Novak with the Arab ambassadors accredited to her country, which focused on strengthening cooperation and expanding relations between Arab nations and Hungary.

 In her speech, President Novak welcomed the ambassadors and stressed the importance of the Arab world to Hungary at all political, economic and social levels.